Previous Episode << >> Next Episode

 "True, they might be handling it as we speak," Tom said cheerfully.

 B'Elanna stared up at him with killer eyes, completely forgetting that he'd probably look forward to the aftermath.
-"There's only ten people left on board, but sure, go get yourself shot or knocked out.
+"There's only a few people left on board, but sure, go get yourself shot or knocked out.
 That'll..."

 "Okay!"
 Sid grinned before disappearing from the screen.
 The Doctor grabbed his arm to stop him.